Pre story

 Github has a limit of 10GB for cache entries by default for every repository.
 We use ~8GB because of caching node_modules

-, cocoapods, and maven packages for optimizing mobile build workflow.
+packages for optimizing mobile build workflow.
 You can easily reach this limit with more packages in the monorepo.
 After reaching it, you will have a few options: skip the caching step and cache only the most essential things, or I don’t know even, good luck.

 Ultimately, your comfort and workflow preferences should guide your decision.
 What matters is how comfortable you feel developing a product.
 Please, don’t overcomplicate things for yourself.
 If you want to try new approaches, go ahead.
 The worst thing that can happen is that you will gain new experience and knowledge.